Cost of Living in Cary, NC

 The cost of utilities such as electricity, natural gas, and other services can significantly impact the overall cost of living in Cary, NC.

 Living in Cary, NC could entail higher utility costs.
-Electricity costs sit at 13.72, while natural gas is priced at None per Thousand Cubic Feet—both aligning with state medians.
-Expect to budget about 200 monthly for other services like water and garbage.
+Electricity costs sit at $13.72, while natural gas is priced at data unavailable per Thousand Cubic Feet — both aligning with state medians.
+Expect to budget about $200 monthly for other services like water and garbage.
 These utility expenses are vital considerations as they directly influence monthly living costs.
-Comparing these rates to other cities may help ascertain if Bethlehem is a financially viable option for your relocation.
+Comparing these rates to other cities may help ascertain if Cary is a financially viable option for your relocation.